phanidharguttikonda0/Auction-Application/README.md

 # Auction Application

-Building the Application using Rust with Axum the things used in this application was Rest-api , websockets, Graph-ql and Postgress for Primary Storage and Redis for Speed access of the real-time data.
+This application was built using Rust with the Axum framework, incorporating REST APIs, WebSockets, and GraphQL.
+PostgreSQL serves as the primary data store, while Redis is used to accelerate access to real-time data

 ## Below is the Application Flow